nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Now you have learnt how to create, edit and delete the module deck, let's move to the next page.
 You can now access the module deck you have created by using the command `go \MODULE_CODE`.

-##### Format: `go \MODULE_INDEX`
+##### Format: `go \MODULE_CODE`
-\MODULE_INDEX is the index of the module that you can find in the list command, such as `1`, `2` or `3`.
+\MODULE_CODE is the name of the module that you have created, such as `CS2113`, `Module 1` or `Biology`.

 ##### Key Pointers:
-* Kaji only allow access to the existing modules that are shown in the list, therefore, module that is deleted or has never been created will result in an error message.
+* Kaji only allow access to the existing modules that are shown in the list, therefore, module code that is deleted or has never been created will result in an error message.
-* Kaji does not recognise any index out of bound such as `0` or index numbers that are not present in the list.
+* Kaji is not case-sentive, therefore, a module named `module`  will be treated equally as module named `MODULE`.

 ##### Example:
-Input: `go 1`
+Input: `go CS2113`
 Output:
 ```
 ---------------------------------------------------------------------
 admin
-Enter command here: go 1
+Enter command here: go CS2113
 Command Type: go
 This is a new module, you can try to add chapters inside!
 ---------------------------------------------------------------------